tawaren/Sanskrit/README.md

 ## What is different about the Sanskrit virtual machine
 The Sanskrit virtual machine does not only include a low-level bytecode interpreter but additionally a compiler that compiles a mid-level code representation into low-level bytecode.
 High-level languages do produce the mid-level code which then is compiled to low-level code.
 This compilation is part of the blockchain consensus and only low-level code produced by this compilation step is deployed to the blockchain.
 This allows having a type system as well as certain cross contract guarantees in the mid-level code that can not be circumvented at.
 Thanks to optimisations during the on chain compilation the runtime overhead can be kept near zero and often be eliminated completely.
 It does further allow to have optimisations like for example cross contract inlining.

+## What is the goal of the Sanskrit virtual machine
+The goal of the Sanskrit virtual machine is to explore new concepts and paradigms that are rarely if at all used in other language and evaluate if they provide a benefit for smart contract programming.
+The assumption behind this approach is that the smart contract programming environment is different enough to the classical (non-smart contract) programming enviroments such that it is plausible that approaches that are inappropriate in the later may be viable and benefical in the former.

 ## What are the design decisions and features of the Sanskrit virtual machine

 ### Static Dispatch